SurreptitiousFabric/Language/README.md

 - id: 1                # unique within the deck (integer or string)
   front: ciao          # question / prompt
   back: hello          # answer
+  mnemonic:            # a mnemonic based on the memory maxtrix
   stats:
     reps: 0            # how many times you have reviewed it
     ease: 250          # ease factor ×100 (starts at 250 → 2.5)